victormuuo07/PHASE-3-FINAL-PROJECT/README.md

 ## **Overview**

-This project focuses on analyzing customer churn for SyriaTel, a telecommunications company, to identify key factors that contribute to customer attrition and develop predictive models to help the company retain its customers.
-The analysis aims to provide actionable insights and recommendations that SyriaTel can implement to improve customer retention and overall profitability.
+The SyriaTel Customer Churn project aims to address the high rate of customer attrition within the telecommunications sector.
+Leveraging customer data such as service plans, call activity, and account details, we will build robust classification models to predict whether a customer is likely to churn.
+By understanding these patterns, SyriaTel can proactively enhance customer retention strategies, improve customer satisfaction, and reduce financial losses.

 ## **Business and Data Understanding**